Centre working against lockdown in Sindh: PPP

 Reacting to a statement of Minister for Planning and Development Asad Umar, PPP Central Information Secretary Shazia Atta Marri said people are dying because of the rapid spread of coronavirus, while Imran Khan’s government was busy in dramas.

-“God forbid, if the coronavirus pandemic spread at large and if the situation worsens in the country like India, then Prime Minster Imran Khan would be held responsible for it,” she said
+“God forbid, if the coronavirus pandemic spread at large and if the situation worsens in the country like India, then Prime Minister Imran Khan would be held responsible for it,” she said

 Shazia Marri said if Asad Umar had competence, he would not have been removed from the post of finance minister.
 She said the economy is dependent on human health and the entire nation is asking about the received coronavirus funds.
 “Unfortunately, the country is ruled by a group of incompetent people,” she said.